 How many times have you settled for something short of your ideal?
 People do it all the time.
 We buy clothes that fit just a little too big.
 We buy cars that get good gas mileage but have a few more miles than we would have liked.

 We compromise much of what we want because we believe that it’s just not feasible or worth the effort to do otherwise.
-But when it comes to something as important as a home, many people sacrifice their ideal because they believe that it is just too costly to find that perfect fit.
+But when it comes to something as important as a home, many people sacrifice their ideal because they believe that it is just too costly to find that perfect fit, that dream home.

 As a family business that helps other families find the home they’ve always wanted, one of the first reservations we hear from potential buyers is that they think it is cheaper to buy an existing home than to build a new one.
 This misconception has caused too many home buyers to settle before they even consider their full range of options.